Keeping your home secure can be a daunting task with a lot of options available in the market.

-The majority of cameras come with motion detection, which sends notification or arming the siren when motion is detected.
+The majority of cameras come with motion detection, which sends a notification or arms the siren when motion is detected.

 You must go for the camera that lets you detect someone out there, even if they are out of range or not in front of the camera.

-Checking IP rating before making a purchase is important to ensure if your camera is capable of withstanding high temperature, water, and moisture.
+Checking IP rating before making a purchase is important to ensure that your camera is capable of withstanding high temperature, water, and moisture.

 How to check IP rating: